Secret Quorums: Protecting Byzantine Protocols Against Adaptive Adversaries: Application to Fractional Spending

+\paratitle{Using Secret Quorums} The main difference between \protocolname and the protocol of~\cite{breakingFp1} lies in the validation phase.
+In the original protocol, a seller selects a quorum through a random nonce and interacts with the buyer to obtain blind signatures of the selected validators.
+Moreover, validators produce standard signatures as validation proofs, which are publicly verifiable but reveal the identities of the validators that approved the payment, requiring secret sharing during settlement and redeem operations to protect them from adaptive corruption.

+In \protocolname, this interactive quorum selection and blind-signature phase is replaced by a single invocation of $\textit{sq.query}(\textit{tx}, m)$, where $\textit{tx}$ is the transaction to validate and $m$ is the size of any $(k_1,k_2)$-quorum.
+Selected validators privately determine their participation and produce an anonymous validation proof.
+Since this proof does not reveal which validators processed the transaction, the identities of the quorum remain hidden even after validation completes.
+As a result, validation proofs can be broadcast directly, eliminating the need for secret sharing.

+The correctness of \protocolname follows from the correctness properties of Secret Quorums together with the correctness of the original fractional spending protocol~\cite{breakingFp1}, as \protocolname only replaces the quorum validation mechanism while preserving the remaining protocol structure.
+These modifications preserve the logic of the original protocol while changing its communication pattern.

-The correctness of \protocolname is straightforward from the one of secret quorums.
-We summarize complexities in Table \ref{tab:complexities}.
+\paratitle{Complexities} We summarize complexities in Table \ref{tab:complexities}.
 Recall that a settlement required each validator to use secret sharing, leading to an $O(n^3)$ message complexity and a redeem required the seller to use secret sharing, leading to an $O(n^2)$ message complexity.
-Because we bypass secret sharing with ring signatures, we shave a factor $n$ compared~\cite{breakingfp1}: message complexities are only $O(n^2)$ for a settlement and $O(n)$ for a redeem in \protocolname.

-\paratitle{Multi-owner without Consensus} Guerraoui et al., prove in \cite{consensusNumberCryptocurrency} that a payment system --- formalized as the asset transfer problem --- where accounts are shared by $k$ owners has consensus number $k$.
-We argue here that \protocolname handles unbounded shared accounts without Consensus.
-The proof from \cite{consensusNumberCryptocurrency} relies on different owners of a same account trying to send payments with \emph{different amounts} such that only one of them is valid.
-This allows each owner to compute who won this hidden leader election by reading the remaining balance of the shared account.

-\protocolname is a protocol of fractional payment.
-In this case, the amount of each payment is the \emph{same} fraction $\frac{1}{s_2}$ of the balance of the account.
-It is thus impossible for independent owners to compute the payment of which one was successful when there is 3 or more owners.
-This circumvents the result of \cite{consensusNumberCryptocurrency}.
+Because Secret Quorums provide anonymous validation proofs, \protocolname eliminates the secret-sharing phase of~\cite{breakingFp1} and removes a factor $n$ in communication complexity: message complexities are only $O(n^2)$ for a settlement and $O(n)$ for a redeem in \protocolname.
+Replacing blind signatures with a single call to $\textit{sq}.\textit{query}$ also reduces the latency of a payment from $5$ message delays to $3$ message delays.
+The payment phase incurs a cost proportional to $V_m$ rather than $m$, as $\textit{sq.query}$ contacts all $V_m$ candidate validators so that the subset of validators actually involved remains hidden: larger values of $V_m$ increase the anonymity set and make it harder for an adaptive adversary to identify participating validators.
+This overhead is the price paid for preserving validator anonymity and eliminating the more expensive secret-sharing phases during settlement and redeem.
+In practice, $V_m$ can be chosen independently of $n$ and moderately larger than $m$ to balance these concerns.